Regulatory actions for Feb. 13, 2024

 No Comments

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Bone Solutions, Tyber Medical, Wandercraft.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Bioxcel, GSK, Novartis, Novelmed, Pharmather, Radiomedix, Sangamo, Tonix, Xspray.

 Briefs